 • BRIEF-A (Behavior Rating Inventory of Executive Function – Adult version)

-4. Autism Spectrum Disorder (ASD) Testing
+4. Autism Spectrum Disorder (ASD) Twice Exceptional Testing

-Autism in twice-exceptional adults can be overlooked due to masking, which often involves compensating for social difficulties or rigid thinking.
+Autism in twice exceptional adults can be overlooked due to masking, which often involves compensating for social difficulties or rigid thinking.

 • ADOS-2: Autism Diagnostic Observation Schedule (adult modules)